hoirna/hoirna/README.md

 - **Bachelor of English** | Panha Chiet University, Cambodia | 2021 - 2024
   - Strengthened communication skills, enabling effective collaboration in global teams.

-## 🌍 Contributions & Community

-I’m committed to giving back to the tech community through knowledge-sharing and collaboration:
-- **Open-Source Contributions**: Contributed UI enhancements to [Project Name, e.g., an open-source CMS].
-- **Cambodia Tech Meetups**: Active participant and occasional speaker at local developer events.
-- **Mentorship**: Guiding junior developers through Discord and local workshops in Phnom Penh.

-*Replace placeholders with your actual contributions or remove if not applicable.*

 ## 📚 Current Learning Journey

 I’m continuously expanding my skill set to stay ahead in the tech world: